ibm-cloud-docs/citrix-netscaler-vpx/ipsec-enable-features.md

 ```

-For additional instructions on connecting to the NetScaler using the GUI or SSH, visit the [following article](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-managing-your-citrix-netscaler-vpx#connecting-to-the-netscaler)
+See [Managing your Citrix Netscaler VPX](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-managing-your-citrix-netscaler-vpx#connecting-to-the-netscaler) for additional instructions on connecting to the NetScaler using the GUI or SSH.